Each weekday since the year started, older adults have poured into a United Methodist church in southern Indiana.

 As a result, she said, the church quickly filled its 130 slots and has a waiting list of more than 100 in case anyone cancels.

-In promoting public health, these churches are following a Methodist tradition that goes back to John Wesley himself.
+In promoting public health, these churches and college are following a Methodist tradition that goes back to John Wesley himself.

 Methodism’s founder made health care a primary focus of his ministry and set up the first free public clinic in London, which he ran until it became too expensive for his limited resources.
 Later, when yellow fever infected thousands in 1793 Philadelphia, two Black Methodists led the epidemic response.